 3.08 Compensation for Professional Services by Board Directors

 Board Directors may be remunerated for professional services provided to The People’s Colloquium Inc. Such remuneration must be fair to The People’s Colloquium Inc., must not represent an unacceptable conflict of interest, and must be in accord with state law.

 3.09 Board Director Resignation Before Term Limit Reached

 Board Directors are expected to provide 3 months notice of early resignation to the Board President.

 The Executive Director is the highest executive position in The People’s Colloquium Inc., responsible for daily operations.

-The Board of Directors vets and hires the Executive Director, as described in section 4.08.01.
+The Board of Directors vets and hires the Executive Director.

-The Executive Director’s term lasts until resignation, or until The Board of Directors determines otherwise, as described in section 4.08.01.
+The Executive Director’s term lasts until resignation or until the Board of Directors determines that the Executive Director has been remiss when performing their responsibilities.